-As could be seen, there is no unanimity regarding the definition of learning strategies, so the classifications located in the bibliography are varied.
-Several authors have provided characterizations of learning strategies, of which Pozo et al. (1990, 1994) is one of the most accepted.
+As could be seen, there is no unanimity regarding the definition of learning strategies, so the classifications that can be found in the bibliography are varied.
+Various authors have provided characterizations of learning strategies, of which Pozo et al. (1990, 1994) is one of the most accepted.
 These authors indicate that they can be distinguished into three types.